IvanMed1002/IDS-IPSwithLimaCharlie/README.md

 1. Log into SSH from host machine.<br/>
 a.
 Log in as root and launch Sliver server.<br/>
 c.
 Generate our first C2 session payload (within the Sliver shell above).
-Be sure to use your Linux VM’s IP address we statically set in Part 1.<br/>
+Use your Linux VM’s IP address that was statically set.<br/>
 d.
 Confirm implant configuration.<br/>
 e.
 Download the C2 payload from Linux VM to the Windows VM with python code to spin up web server.<br/>
 f.
 Launch Adminstrator PowerShell console on Windows VM to download C2 payload from the Linux Vm to the Windows VM.
 WITH FOLLOWING COMMAND.<br/>